Attorney J. Gabe Talton

 - Chair of the Hispanic Latino Affairs Division, 2009–2010, 2012–2014

 - North Carolina Bar Association

-- North Carolina Commission on Racial and Ethnic Disparities in the Criminal Justice System, Member 2013–present
+- Member of the North Carolina Commission on Racial and Ethnic Disparities in the Criminal Justice System, 2013–present

 - North Carolina State Bar